Positive contractive projections in Schatten Spaces: Proof of Theorem , for .

 Note that $\F_N$ is a unital $JC^*$-triple, and $\sigma$ is a unital triple-homomorphism, so we may apply Lemma \ref{JCautoadj}.
-Since $u\in \F_N$, we have $u^*\in\F_N$, and $\sigma$ is a self-adjoint map.
+Since $u\in \F_N$, we have $u^*\in\F_N$, and $\sigma$ is an adjoint preserving map.
 By setting $v=u^*$, we conclude that there is a unitary element $v\in \F_N$ such that